 European Neighbourhood Policy - East - indicators for sustainable development goals

-The fall in infant mortality rates between 2006 and 2016 was generally larger across the European Neighbourhood Policy-East countries than it was in the EU where the infant mortality rate had already been quite low in 2006; the most rapid reduction was recorded in Georgia.
+The fall in infant mortality rates between 2007 and 2017 was generally larger across the European Neighbourhood Policy-East countries than it was in the EU-28 where the infant mortality rate had already been quite low in 2007; in absolute terms the largest fall was recorded in Georgia.

-Contrary to the situation in the EU (where the female unemployment rate was higher), in 2017 the unemployment rate for women was lower than the rate for men in five European Neighbourhood Policy-East countries, the exception being Azerbaijan.
+Contrary to the situation in the EU-28 (where the female unemployment rate was higher), in 2018 the unemployment rate for women was lower than the rate for men in four European Neighbourhood Policy-East countries, the exceptions being Azerbaijan and Armenia.

 This article is part of an online publication and presents a set of indicators in relation to sustainable development; it focuses on information for the six countries that together form the European Neighbourhood Policy-East (ENP-East) region: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
-Note that data shown in this article for Georgia exclude the regions of Abkhazia and South Ossetia over which the government of Georgia does not exercise effective control and data for Moldova exclude Transnistria.
-The latest data for Ukraine may refer to a number of different geographical areas (see specific footnotes for precise coverage).
+Data shown for Georgia exclude the regions of Abkhazia and South Ossetia over which Georgia does not exercise control and the data shown for Moldova exclude areas over which the government of the Republic of Moldova does not exercise control.
+The latest data for Ukraine generally exclude the illegally annexed Autonomous Republic of Crimea and the City of Sevastopol and the territories which are not under control of the Ukrainian government (see specific footnotes for precise coverage).

 Sustainable development goals